grammarly/rocker-compose/README.md

 # rocker-compose

 Composition tool for running multiple Docker containers on any machine.
-It's intended to be used in a following cases:
+It's intended to be used in the following cases:

 1. Deploying containerized apps to servers
 2. Running containerized apps locally for development or testing